-If you’re still reading this article, you’re likely in your 40’s-70’s and in a solid financial position, and thinking about securing new life insurance, or changing your current coverage, to protect your estate and ensure your legacy.
+If you’re still reading this article, you’re likely in your 40’s-70’s, in a solid financial position, and thinking about securing new life insurance or changing your current coverage to protect your estate and ensure your legacy.

 Clients contacting JRC for help with life insurance for this purpose typically have first received this recommendation from a CPA, trust attorney, or CFP (Certified Financial Planner), most often centering upon using life insurance for estate protection or to leave an inheritance.

 Let’s tackle those topics.

 Over the years I’ve assisted many clients whose wealth was in real estate holdings, a farm, or a business.
 Part of their financial plan centered on passing these holdings to their family upon death.
 Cash was going to be needed quickly to take care of outstanding loan/mortgage payments, possible estate taxes, and a year or two of living expenses.

 Even if the family would be selling the property or business, my clients wanted to ensure their survivors weren’t forced to do so in a down market at “fire sale” prices or when emotionally vulnerable.
 In my personal situation, my family was cash strapped while awaiting for an estate to be settled.
 This couldn’t be done until income taxes were paid, so my siblings and I had to come up with cash to float our parents’ estate for nine months until their estate was settled by their attorney, and paid property taxes and upkeep on an empty house for another two years until the family home sold.